lupyuen/nuttx-ox64/README.md

     + Unplug and replug the Micro USB Port
     + Release BOOT button

-    We should see this in the USB Serial Terminal...
+    In the USB Serial Terminal (Flashing UART), we should see this...

     ```text
     .